Are extended warranties worth the cost? Or are they a scam?

 Taking care of warranty claims is neither profitable nor enjoyable for manufacturers and retailers.

-Manufacturers have traditionally reacted by structuring warranties so that there are very few potential problems that are actually covered.
+Manufacturers have traditionally reacted by structuring warranties so that very few potential problems are actually covered.

 Retailers used to follow the same logic, but have recently evolved into a far more profitable solution.